Beginner’s Guide on Staining Concrete Driveways

-Make your driveway look like a million bucks with Direct Colors Acid Stains, Antiquing Concrete Stains and Sealers.
-Because driveways take a beating in both the summer and winter, selecting the right color and sealer options is critical.
+Make your driveway look like a million bucks with Direct Colors Concrete Stains and Sealers.
+Because driveways take a beating in both the summer and winter, selecting the right stain and sealer options is critical.
 Here are a few recommendations to ensure your next staining driveways project goes off without a hitch!

 Because driveways are generally use areas, we recommend only two concrete sealers for this purpose.
 If you are looking for a satin finish to accentuate the stained appearance of the concrete, our Solvent-based satin finish acrylic sealer is your best bet.
 It’s very easy to apply using a Fence and Deck Sprayer and will not create a slip-hazard when wet on most concrete surfaces.
 Smooth finished may still require an anti-slip additive in the final coat of sealer.
 Solvent-based satin finish sealer is our most popular outdoor concrete sealer and is the best choice for either an acid or antiquing stained driveway.

 We also offer a penetrating sealer for use on smoother finished concrete driveways called Penetrating Concrete Sealer.
 This sealer should not be applied rough, heavily textured or antique stained concrete.
 If you are looking for a no gloss finish on an acid stained driveway, our Penetrating Sealer is a good option.
 It’s a one-time application sealer and is a great salt proofer for those living in very cold climates.
 Keep in mind this sealer will not enhance the color of the acid stain after application.